 - You create a local repository and use Git to ‘pull’ in the latest version of the project from GitHub.

 - You can now work on the project on your local computer.
 When you have made changes, you can ‘push’ them back into the GitHub repository.

 How you decide to structure your specific workflow depends on your preferences and the project’s requirements.
-The important thing is that your process works smoothly for your, your project, and your collaborators.
+The important thing is that your process works smoothly for you, your project, and your collaborators.

 How to Use GitHub for WordPress Development (In 7 Steps)

-When you’re developing for WordPress, it’s important to always use a staging environment.
-This gives you the freedom to try new things without worrying how they will affect your live site.
+When you’re developing WordPress, it’s important to always use a staging environment.
+This gives you the freedom to try new things without worrying about how they will affect your live site.

 The installer will take a moment to work.
 After it’s completed, you can create and configure a new local WordPress site, following the instructions in this guide.

 Step 2: Install Git on Your Local Machine

 It’s now time to install Git.
 If you are running a recent version of Mac OS, you might find that Git is already on your machine.
 You can check this by opening your command line interface, such as Terminal, and entering the following command: